Fran Ulmer: Post electoral career

 In 2003, Fran was a fellow at the Harvard Institute of Politics in Cambridge, MA.
 In 2004, she accepted a teaching job at the University of Alaska, Anchorage.
 She served as the Director of the Institute of Economic and Social Research (ISER) at UAA.
 In March 2007, University of Alaska system President Mark R. Hamilton appointed Ulmer interim chancellor for the University of Alaska Anchorage.
 In April 2008, she accepted the position of chancellor on a permanent basis.
 As chancellor, she was responsible for governing UAA and its eight satellite facilities in Southcentral Alaska.
 On January 22, 2010, she announced her intent to resign from the Chancellor's position at UAA, effective 2011.

-At the national level, Ulmer served as a member of the North Pacific Anadromous Fish Commission for ten years, on the Federal Communications Commission’s State and Local Advisory Committee, the Federal Elections Commission's State Advisory Committee, and as co-chair of the Aspen Institute's Arctic Climate Change Commission.
+At the national level, Ulmer served as a member of the North Pacific Anadromous Fish Commission for ten years, on the Federal Communications Commission’s State and Local Advisory Committee, the Federal Election Commission's State Advisory Committee, and as co-chair of the Aspen Institute's Arctic Climate Change Commission.

 In June 2010, President Barack Obama appointed Ulmer to the seven-member National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
 The commission was charged with investigating the causes of the explosion and oil spill and recommending changes to prevent future disasters.
-She served on the boards of the Alaska Nature Conservancy, the CIRI Foundation, Commonwealth North, the National Parks Conservation Association, the Union of Concerned Scientists, and she currently chairs the global board of The Nature Conservancy (2019-present).
+She served on the boards of The Nature Conservancy, First National Bank Alaska, the CIRI Foundation, Commonwealth North, the National Parks Conservation Association, the Union of Concerned Scientists, and she chaired the global board of The Nature Conservancy (2019-2022).
+She currently serves on the National Parks Conservation Association Board and the Alaska Trustees of The Nature Conservancy.

 In 2011, President Barack Obama appointed Ulmer as chair of the US Arctic Research Commission.
 In July 2014, Ulmer was appointed a special advisor to John Kerry, the U.S. Secretary of State, on arctic issues.
 She endorsed the building of more icebreakers to allow the United States Coast Guard to better research the arctic.
 On July 28, 2020, President Trump appointed Jon Harrison to serve as the Chair of the Arctic Research Commission.
 On November 10, 2020, Randy "Church" Kee, a retired major general of the United States Air Force, was appointed to the position previously assigned to Ulmer.